abnormalhare/DecompHackingTutorial/BeginnerSteps/Step 2 - Navigating the Terminal.md

 - `sudo <command>`: Runs a command in "Superuser" mode, allowing you to do more things than normal.
 This isn't always necessary.
 - `make`: A command from `gcc` that builds C/C++ apps.

+In order for Blender to be able to see WSL, you have to connect it to a network drive:

 Resources:
 - List of all terminal commands: https://ss64.com/bash/